Verizon upgrades network for B - GuruFocus.com

 As 5G technology advances and is even more widely adopted by consumers the variety of solutions that will use Verizon’s network will continue to evolve as well.

-The recent network upgrades have led to customers having the best experience on the Verizon network in Buffalo, NY, according to the nation’s most rigorous scientific testing company RootMetrics®.
-In the most recent test measuring performance of major wireless carriers throughout Buffalo, Verizon came in first place for overall network performance, and in fact was unbeaten in every single category measured including reliability, accessibility, speed and call, text and data performance.
-Today’s results show great speeds for Verizon customers in Buffalo with Verizon’s median download speed increasing 65% and media upload speeds increasing 30% since last year in the market.*
+The recent network upgrades have led to customers having the best experience on the Verizon network in Bonita Springs, FL, according to the nation’s most rigorous scientific testing company RootMetrics®.
+In the most recent test measuring performance of major wireless carriers throughout Bonita Springs, Verizon came in first place for overall network performance, and in the categories of accessibility and data performance.
+Today’s results show great speeds for Verizon customers in Bonita Springs with Verizon’s median download speed increasing a remarkable 285% since last year in the market.*

 Services from the network customers rely on

-*Rankings based on the RootMetrics® Buffalo RootScore® Report: 1H 2023.
+*Rankings based on the RootMetrics® Bonita Springs RootScore® Report: 1H 2023.
 Tested with best commercially available smartphones on three mobile networks across all available network types.
 Your experiences may vary.
 The RootMetrics award is not an endorsement of Verizon.

 MEDIA CONTACT: